 Here’s a list of the different home heating systems:

 A boiler – not to be confused with a water heater – heats water which is then turned into steam.
 This steam heat is then radiated throughout the home by using radiators, baseboard heaters, or panels set into the floor, walls, or ceilings.

 Radiant heating systems are quiet – there are no fans needed to “force” heated air throughout the home.
 It’s also possible to set the temperature of each room individually, which helps control heating costs.
 Because it’s steam heat rather than forced air heat, airborne allergens are not an issue.

 The drawback to a boiler and radiant heat system is that it is one of the most expensive systems available.
 Also, it is not paired with an air conditioning system, which would be a separate expense.

 Furnaces are a “forced air” heating system.
 Heated air is forced or blown, through ducts throughout the home.
 Furnaces – whether powered by electricity, natural gas, or oil – are energy efficient and are among the most popular heating systems.
 Furnaces are referred to as HVAC systems because they are frequently paired with central air conditioners.
 The same blower that forces heated air through ductwork into your home during winter months forces out cold air through that ductwork in the summer.
 The same thermostat also controls both systems.

 The drawbacks of furnaces are that the fans can be noisy, and the ductwork takes up more space than the pipes of a radiant heating system.

 The installation of a heat pump is generally more expensive than that of any other system, and it works best in regions where winter temperatures below 32° F are not typical except in situations where solar power is available.
-Heat pumps are the most cost effective long term solution for homes where you can offset most of your heating and cooling expenses for the entire your with energy you are creating on your own home!
+Heat pumps are the most cost-effective long-term solution for homes where you can offset most of your heating and cooling expenses for the entire your with the energy you are creating on your own home!